 Common Pitfalls to Watch Out For

-Remote access strategy is not well-thought though or fully tested.
+Remote access strategy is not well-thought through or fully tested.

 Not fully testing server failover scenarios or failing to test at all.